 The meeting requirements for LLCs are also far fewer than for corporations, and they're easier to set up, too.

 If LLCs have sparked your interest, take some time to learn the pros and cons, as well as other considerations, before deciding to buy equity in one or to form your own.

 Limited liability companies are governed by a contract that the investors sign prior to the company's formation.
 This contract is known as an "LLC operating agreement," and it provides vital information about the company's policies, priorities, and procedures.
 Many states require it to be presented with the application for incorporation.
 Here are just a few of the important provisions you are likely to see in a standard LLC operating agreement:

 - Profit and loss allocations

 - Dissolution plans

-Before invest through an LLC, review the operating agreement so that you can anticipate future scenarios.
+Before investing through an LLC, review the operating agreement so that you can anticipate future scenarios.
 A good attorney can help.

 Over the past 20 years, the state of Nevada has been working hard to attract businesses and corporations to incorporate within its borders and set up shop.
 Its pro-business campaign was a success.
 Many lawyers and financial advisers now espouse the benefits of using a so-called Nevada LLC to hold family businesses, investments, or other assets—even if these businesses are based elsewhere.
 The benefits include: